Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \begin{remark} The previous result in the case $X=\P^n$, with almost the same proof, already appeared in \cite[Remark~2.21]{BF}. \end{remark}

+Under the extra assumption that $\car(\k)=0$, which ensures the existence of an equivariant resolution of singularities (see \cite[Proposition~3.9.1]{Kol07}), we have the following more precise result for algebraic subgroups of $\Bir(\P^n)$.

 \begin{theorem} Assume that $\car(\k)=0$.
-Every connected algebraic subgroup $G \subseteq \Bir(\p^n)$ is conjugate to an algebraic subgroup of $\Autz(X)$, where $X$ is an $n$-dimensional rational Mori fibre space. \end{theorem}
+Every connected algebraic subgroup $G \subseteq {\Bir(\p^n)}$ is conjugated to an algebraic subgroup of $\Autz(X)$, where $X$ is an {$n$-dimensional} rational Mori fibre space. \end{theorem}

-\begin{proof} By Lemma \ref{lemma:linear} the group $G$ is linear, and by Theorem \ref{th Wei55}, the group $G$ is conjugate to a subgroup of $\Autz(X')$, where $X'$ is a smooth rational variety.
-Taking a $G$-equivariant compactification \cite{Sum74} and then a $G$-equivariant resolution of singularities \cite[Proposition~3.9.1]{Kol07}, we may assume that the rational variety $X'$ is smooth and projective.
-Then we can apply an MMP to $X'$ and check that this one is $G$-equivariant as $G$ is connected.
+\begin{proof} By Lemma \ref{lemma:linear} the group $G$ is linear, and by Theorem \ref{th Wei55}, the group $G$ is conjugated to a subgroup of $\Autz(X')$, where $X'$ is a smooth rational variety.
+By \cite[Lemma~8]{Sum74} the variety $X'$ has an open covering that consists of $G$-invariant quasi-projective open subsets of $X'$.
+Replacing $X'$ by one of these $G$-invariant quasi-projective open subsets, we can assume that $X'$ is quasi-projective.
+Taking a $G$-equivariant compactification \cite[Theorem~1]{Sum74} and then a $G$-equivariant resolution of singularities \cite[Proposition~3.9.1]{Kol07}, we may assume that the rational variety $X'$ is smooth and projective.
+Then we can {run} an MMP to $X'$ {(see \cite[Corollary~1.3.2]{BCHM10})} and check that this one is $G$-equivariant as $G$ is connected (see Remark~\ref{rk:MMP G eq}).
 We obtain a Mori fibre space $X$ birational to $\P^n$ on which $G$ acts faithfully. \end{proof}

-\begin{remark} The assumption $\car(\k)=0$ is required in the proof of Theorem \ref{th alg subg of Cr3 are aut of Mori fib} only to ensure the existence of a $G$-equivariant resolution of singularities. \end{remark}